hufeitien/MSTU5013midtermProject_FeiTienHu/README.md

 ## Summary
 * I am designing a learning application called "Citizen's Journey" to encourage users to participate in public affairs critically.
 The website includes three pages, aiming to help users go through a thinking and research process before they make decisions in voting.
 If we do not make a research or engage in any kinds of discussion before we vote, we tend to be influenced by others or trust biased media sources easily without our own judgement.

-The first page is for users to create their customized profile.
+* The first page is for users to create their customized profile.
 Users can also customized the profile color based on their mood.
 The second page is a checklist to remind users of conducting research before they vote.
 The third page is an interactive referendum questions forum for discussion, vote, and express their thoghts.

+* I have tried to practice all the basic Vue.js concepts our class has covered during the previous 6 weeks to deepen my understanding of vue basics.
+Page1: Create a custom user profile:
+( form, v-model, v-if/else, v-show, change background color, method, computed ...)
+Page2: Checklist (emit,  component, prop, method, computed, method, computed…)
+Page3: Referendum Questions, voting machine and discussion forum(emit,prop, different components nesting in each other... )

 ## Inspiration